 Britannica

-If you look closely, these definitions are significantly different.
+Without a doubt, these two types of definitions are significantly different.
 Specifically, operational definitions include an additional specification, a measurement or metric, of the term or word being described.
-Indeed, it is a definitive measurement of business terms that will assure shared meaning between supply chain partners.
+Indeed, an operational definition provides a definitive measurement of a business term that will assure shared meaning between supply chain partners and their systems.

-To illustrate how important measurements are for business definitions, let’s look at the news stories that were generated surrounding the 2017 Hurricane Maria and the number of deaths cited.
-Surprisingly, various new sources reported “deaths” from this storm ranging from the official death count of 64 to much higher counts up to 4,645.
+To better illustrate how important measurements are for business definitions, let’s look at another example, Hurricane Maria that occurred in 2017.
+In this case, there were numerous news stories citing the number of deaths caused by the storm.
+Surprisingly, these new sources varied on the reported “deaths” from this storm, ranging from the official death count of 64 to much higher counts up to 4,645.
 Why the discrepancies?
 It was because there was a lack of definition of what a “death caused by the storm” is.
-See Craig Tickel’s article, The Stormy Truth Behind Operational Definitions for more details on Hurricane Maria reporting on storm deaths.
-Moreover, there are countless examples like this within the supply chain industry where we have ambiguity even for common business terms.
+See Craig Tickel’s article, The Stormy Truth Behind Operational Definitions for more details on this Hurricane Maria story.

 “If you can’t describe what you are doing as a process, you don’t know what you’re doing.”